Vedant2254/Fundme-hardhat-blockchain/Readme.md

 ## Usage

+_To use the website you need to install MetaMask in your browser.
+See first point of <a href="#installation">Installation</a>_

 - **Connecting to MetaMask wallet -** To connect to the wallet click on `Connect ot MetaMask account` button.
 MetaMask will pop-up to confirm.
 Select the accounts you want to connect and click on connect.

 - **Funding to the contract -** Enter the amount of ETH you want to fund and click on fund. _Note that the contract will make a transaction only if ETH amount is greater than is 50 USD (nearly 0.04 ETH)_

 - **Withdraw funds from contract -** Use the `Withdraw` button to withdraw the funds.
-Transactions will succeed iff you are logged in to MetaMask using the account you have deployed the smart contract.
+Transaction will succeed iff the selected MetaMask account is also the account that deployed the contract.
+If you view the website that I have hosted, then you won't be able to use withdraw.

 - **Get Contract Balance -** Use `Get Contract Balance` button to view the balance of contract.

 - **View your funds -** `View your funds` shows the amount of funds you have funded to the contract.
-This resets to 0.0 ETH when the funds are withdrawn from the contract.
+This resets to 0.0 ETH when the funds are withdrawn from the contract by contract owner.

 ## Some backend usage examples